 The committee has considered the bill and passed it and got all the necessary information it needed to make a decision.
-We have abundant evidence of what is happening in our community – parents and children have come to us.
+We have abundant evidence of what is happening in our community—parents and children have come to us.
 We're in the business of defending the family between man and woman, as the holy scripture and Qur'an dictates.

-What research have you based the bill on?
+What research is the bill based on?

 We have enough information about how our society works.
 Family is between man and woman.
 Anything beyond that should be outlawed.
 Most of the research we have is just from life.
-My mum was with my dad.
+My mom was with my dad.
 I know the Bible and the Qur'an are against homosexuality.
 When an anal organ is used for things it's not supposed to be used for, it's hazardous.
 I don't need to be taught anything beyond that.